astitva22/RoboReG-Gyrosphere/README.md

 <p align="center">
     <img width = "600" hieght = "300" src = "assets/State_eqn_expanded.png">
 </p>
 Where alphas and betas are the angles of axis of torques with the base x and y axes. and T standing for torques are our actuations.
+R represents the radius of the bot and I its moment of inertia

 Now to get the system to converge to a specific state, we have various control methods such as-